ipc2023-learning/ipc2023-learning.github.io/index.md

 ## PDDL Fragment

 Learners and planners must support the following subset of PDDL 3.1: STRIPS, action costs, types, negative preconditions.
+Some of the training and testing tasks may be hard to ground.

 ## Procedure